aws/model-hosting-container-standards/docs/INTEGRATION_RUNBOOK.md

 ## 1. Introduction

 ### 1.1 What is MHCS?

-Model Hosting Container Standards (MHCS) is a Python library that acts as a bridge between Amazon SageMaker's platform requirements and ML inference engines with rapidly evolving APIs.
-It standardizes how ML frameworks integrate with SageMaker while maintaining backwards compatibility and adapting to changing engine interfaces.
+Model Hosting Container Standards (MHCS) is a Python library that acts as a bridge between model hosting platforms and ML inference engines with rapidly evolving APIs.
+It standardizes how ML frameworks integrate with hosting platforms while maintaining backwards compatibility and adapting to changing engine interfaces.

 **Why MHCS Exists:**

-SageMaker has strict, difficult-to-change platform requirements (like specific endpoint contracts and management APIs), while ML engines like vLLM, SGLang, and TensorRT-LLM frequently update their APIs and capabilities.
+Model hosting platforms have strict, difficult-to-change requirements (like specific endpoint contracts and management APIs), while ML engines like vLLM, SGLang, and TensorRT-LLM frequently update their APIs and capabilities.
 MHCS sits between these two worlds, providing:

-- **Stable Platform Interface**: Implements SageMaker's required endpoints (`/ping`, `/invocations`) and management APIs consistently
+- **Stable Platform Interface**: Implements common hosting platform endpoints (such as `/ping`, `/invocations`) and management APIs consistently
-- **Engine Flexibility**: Adapts to different ML engine APIs without requiring SageMaker platform changes
+- **Engine Flexibility**: Adapts to different ML engine APIs without requiring platform changes
-- **Backwards Compatibility**: Ensures existing integrations continue working as both SageMaker and engines evolve
+- **Backwards Compatibility**: Ensures existing integrations continue working as both platforms and engines evolve
-- **Focus on Management**: Prioritizes platform management APIs (health checks, adapter loading, session management) that SageMaker needs most
+- **Focus on Management**: Prioritizes platform management APIs (health checks, adapter loading, session management) that hosting platforms need most

 **Key Benefits:**